marianavif/notes-archive/golang.md

 ***literal***: a literal of a value is a text representation of the value in code.

-***non-exported***: identifiers which don't start with an Unicode uppercase letter.Private identifiers.
-Also called `unexported`.

-***unexported identifiers***: identifiers which don't start with an Unicode uppercase letter.Private identifiers.
-Also called `non-exported`.
+***non-exported, unexported***: identifiers which don't start with an Unicode uppercase letter.
+Private identifiers.

 ### Identifiers